prpatel/quarkus-workshop/exercise6/README.md

 TagEntityTest

-Notice in the log output how the TestContainers are starting up a docker postgres instance.
+> Notice in the test log output how the TestContainers are starting up a docker postgres instance.

 ### EXTRA CREDIT